 Use spackle to fill in any holes and cracks prior to painting using a wide, flat blade tool.
 Let dry, sand until smooth and apply primer to each spot.

 Tape screws to the base covers when removing electrical outlet covers for a much neater job.
 Apply tape over the outlet switch.

 Wait at least 24 hours before bringing furniture back into a freshly painted room.
 Allow 30 days before washing.

 QUICK TIP: If you take a break while painting, cover rollers in plastic wrap and refrigerate so they won’t dry up.

-For more tips on painting your residential or commercial property in Fort Myers call Doherty Decorative Arts Inc. at (239) 247-2128.
+For more tips on painting your residential or commercial property in Naples call Doherty Decorative Arts Inc. at (239) 247-2128.